Skip to content

 3. Change directories into the new temp_sensor/ directory.

 4. Execute ceedling test:all in your terminal.
-The test:all is a build task executed by the default (and omitted) build application command.
+The test:all is a build task executed by the default build application command (build is an optional keyword for this command line).

 5. Take a look at the build and test suite console output as well as the project.yml file in the root of the example project.